 Arguably one of the best writeups about the archive was on Wikipedia.
 However that page was deleted in 2010 due to a lack of documented sources verifying the archive existed.
 We have been trying since then unsuccessfully to reinstate the page.
 If you have energy or inclination please help us restore the Hornet Archive Wikipedia page by throwing in your support in the comments section..
 Here are additional links to the original wiki markup and some supplemental notes which may help.

 The Hornet Archive was opened on Sep 4, 1992.
 It ran continuously for the next 6 years, and 16,234 files were catalogged (7.1 gigs in total).
 On Sep 22, 1998 the archive closed, and for the next several years was idle.

 Several years later Jim decided to put together MindCandy, a collection of demos on DVD.
 On Feb 17, 2002 the archive was partially restored, and a new search engine was created.
 Thanks to scene.org for hosting and mirroring our site in the long years since the archive closed in 1998.

 We also would like to thank Bryan Abshier for hosting the website for about a decade, ending 2014.
 Currently the website and main ftp site are hosted with Digital Ocean, and scene.org continues to mirror the files and make them available via ftp.

-Hornet includes Jim 'Trixter' Leonard, Pim 'Stony' van Mun, Brett 'GD' Neely, Christopher 'Snowman' Mann, Andy 'Phoenix' Voss, Jeremy 'Jer' Williams, Dan Wright, and several other alumni and friends of the family.
+Hornet includes Jim 'Trixter' Leonard, Pim 'Stony' van Mun, Brett 'GD' Neely, George 'Snowman' Mann, Andy 'Phoenix' Voss, Jeremy 'Jer' Williams, Dan Wright, and several other alumni and friends of the family.